 Our tea is dry, unmoving and brittle leaves.
-It is the water that awakens it and brings it to life.
+It is the water and heat that awaken it and bring it to life.
 The water begins the flow of a tea session.
 Use the time while your water boils the way all the tea sages, past and present, have used such time: for meditation and contemplation.
-Wait for the "wind to sough the pines", signaling the beginning of tea's movement.
+Wait for the "wind to sough the pines", which is what they called the sound the boiling kettle makes, signaling the beginning of Tea's movement.

-This very water we drink has traveled through millions of other human bodies, and we now find ourselves drinking Genghis Khan, as well as all the tea sages that have ever been.
-Drink of the amazing spring water those Japanese masters put beneath the Yodo River, for it is still here on this earth, in you and I. Water flows through these global cycles-sky and earth, rain and river-to our very kettles, then through our pots and into us.
+This very water we drink has traveled through millions of other human bodies, and we now find ourselves drinking Genghis Khan, as well as all the Tea sages that have ever been.
+Drink of the amazing spring water, for it is still here on this Earth, in you and I. Water flows through these global cycles-Sky and Earth, rain and river-to our very kettles, then through our pots and into us.
 As this stream of water flows by our tea, do you notice how effortlessly these leaves join its currents?
 The tea so naturally falls into the stream of hot water, going with its flow on its way to us.
 We should also live like this.
-We should also make tea like this, so that we too are just another eddy in the stream...
+We should also make tea like this, so that we too are just another eddy in the stream.